jtcho/PersonalFinance/README.md

 $ mypy .
 ```

 To enable the pre-commit hook for `flake8`, run `flake8 --install-hook git`.
+To prevent commits with flake8 errors, run `git config --bool flake8.strict true`.
 You can see the change in `.git/hooks/pre-commit`.